Four Different Meeting Formats

 One of the most unique features of the Diamond Approach is how it offers multiple ways to learn and develop.
 Below are descriptions of our four different formats.
 Each of these formats provide a network of well-rounded support for the spiritual development of each of our students.

 DH10 Big Group

 This group is where the main teachings of the Diamond Approach are presented.
-The schedule of Big Group meetings will consist of weekends and single Saturdays thus lowering the overall commitment of time and money.
 During the Big Group meetings, DH10 teachers will present the Diamond Approach teachings, practices (meditations, chants, visualizations, sensing and movement practices) and experiential exercises.
 A unique element of DA teachings is the inclusion of specifically designed, experiential exercises that encourage students to explore and investigate the teachings truth for themselves.
 Meetings usually end with time for group sharing of personal experiences from the exercises, along with questions and comments.

 Also unique is how the DH10 curriculum builds upon itself so all teaching presentations are recorded.
 This allows students to stay current with the unfolding of the teachings in Big Group.
 These recordings allow students to “review” a teaching or those who miss a session, or those joining the group later in the year to “catch-up” what has been missed.
 It is a requirement that all students make-up any missed sessions, regardless of when they officially join DH10.
 For example, someone joining DH10 in 2020, would need to listen to all of the recordings from 2018 and 2019 to catch up with the group.

 Although essential to listen to the recordings in a timely way, these missed weekends may be reviewed according to students’ personal schedules.

 Note: There are discounts available for those joining the group late and needing to “catch up” with teachings that happened in prior years.